benjaminwesson-okta/api/docs/endpoints/events.md

 objectType | Identifies the [unique type](#action-objecttypes) of an action | String | FALSE
 requestUri | Uri of the request that generated the event. | String | TRUE

-*Note: Actions that do not define any categories will have an zero element array value.*
+> Actions that do not define any categories will have an zero element array value.

 ``` json
 {